treeverse/lakeFS/docs/branching/recommendations.md

 For this use case let's look at streaming systems, or real time ingest pipelines that use the data lake as a Sink.

-A common scenario would be data arriving to a message broker such as [Kafka]() or [AWS Kinesis](), with a consumer that reads small batches from the stream and writes Parquet files to S3.
+A common scenario would be data arriving to a message broker such as [Apache Kafka](https://kafka.apache.org/){: target="_blank" } or [AWS Kinesis](https://aws.amazon.com/kinesis/){: target="_blank" }, with a consumer that reads small batches from the stream and writes Parquet files to S3.

-These messaging systems generally have an [offset mechanism]() that allows a consumer to "rewind" and re-read messages This is a great for production safety - but re-reading will also mean duplication of data in our data lake unless:
+These messaging systems generally have an [offset mechanism](https://kafka.apache.org/documentation/#intro_topics){: target="_blank" } that allows a consumer to "rewind" and re-read messages
+This is a great for production safety - but re-reading will also mean duplication of data in our data lake unless:

 1. When rewinding an offset we also know exactly which objects to delete from previous runs